Scytheopura/EkaKey-autocorrect-globally/README.md

 *   **Learning in a sec:** Remembers your corrections—undo a correction once, and it learns your preference, and never correct that again
 *   **SQLite for Database:** Stores learnings in a SQL Table
 * **Key Simulator:** Does backspaces and type corrected word by *SendInput Windows API*
-*   **Low-to-No Lag:** Uses native windows Hooks and API for System-wide tasks so that your system don't feel load
+*   **Low-to-No Lag:** Uses native windows Hooks and API for System-wide tasks so that your system don't feel too much load

 <br>